Victoria has recorded no new cases of coronavirus since yesterday, and there is one case that is currently active.

 These temporary border controls were implemented based on several factors, including the discovery of fragments of SARS-CoV2, the virus that causes coronavirus, in wastewater taken from the Benalla and Portland wastewater treatment plants on Tuesday.

 Residents of Benalla and Portland and anyone who has visited those areas between 15 and 17 November are urged to get tested and to isolate until they get their test result.

 Testing sites have been established in Benalla and Portland at:

 - Benalla District Health: 9:30am–6:30pm weekdays and 9:30am–6pm on the weekend

 - Benalla Showgrounds: 8:30am–1:30pm from 21–22 November

 Note: Opening times may vary due to high temperatures forecast for Benalla this weekend

 - Portland District Health: 10:00am–4:00pm seven days per week

-In response to the South Australian outbreak, interstate truck drivers travelling to Victoria from South Australia are being asked to get tested.
-Testing sites are available at Nhill, Dartmoor, Nelson, Murrayville and Edenhope.
+In response to the South Australian outbreak, interstate truck drivers travelling through Victoria from South Australia are being asked to get tested.

-A new site at Murray Sunset will open today at A20 National Highway, Murray Sunset, corner of border track and Sturt Highway and operate daily from 8am to 4.30pm.
+On Sunday, a new site at Murray Sunset will open at A20 National Highway, Murray Sunset, corner of border track and Sturt Highway and operate daily from 8am to 4.30pm.